alazaroc/blog-web-code/_posts/2023-02-04-aws-open-source-tools-code.md

     - the Center for Internet Security (CIS)
     - and Amazon Web Services (AWS) Foundations Benchmark.
 - Detects AWS credentials in EC2 user-data, Lambda environment variables and Terraform providers.
-- Identifies secrets using regular expressions, keywords, and entropy based detection.
+- Identifies secrets using regular expressions, keywords, and entropy-based detection.
-- Plugins for popular IDEs available (JetBrains, VSCode and Vim).
-However, activating the extension requires submission of one-time Bridgecrew API Token that can be obtained by creating a new Bridgecrew platform account.
+- Plugins for popular IDEs are available (JetBrains, VSCode and Vim).
+However, activating the extension requires the submission of a one-time Bridgecrew API Token that can be obtained by creating a new Bridgecrew platform account.

-You can create custom policies [here more information](https://www.checkov.io/3.Custom%20Policies/Custom%20Policies%20Overview.html){:target="_blank"} using Python opr YAML.
+You can create custom policies [here for more information](https://www.checkov.io/3.Custom%20Policies/Custom%20Policies%20Overview.html){:target="_blank"} using Python or YAML.

 > **Why use it**: Includes 177 AWS controls including the `Center for Internet Security (CIS) and Amazon Web Services (AWS) Foundations Benchmark`, and is able to detect secrets and AWS credentials in the code.
 > ![checkov-1](checkov-1.png){:class="border"}